Falsifying Discriminant Validity of Predictive Algorithms: Generative AI Statement

 \section{Generative AI Statement}

-During the preparation of this work, the authors used generative AI to identify grammatical problems and to help with formatting.
-The authors also used generative AI to test code for correctness.
-After obtaining suggestions from the genAI, the authors reviewed and edited the changes as needed and take full responsibility for the content of the publication.
+During the preparation of this work, the author used generative AI to identify grammatical problems and to help with formatting.
+The author also used generative AI to test code for correctness.
+After obtaining suggestions from the genAI, the author reviewed and edited the changes as needed and take full responsibility for the content of the publication.
 All analyses and conclusions are our own.